hajimen/keycap_designer/ReadMe.md

 keycap-designer is good for designing keycap sets.
 A keycap set should have a consistent design across its keycaps. keycap-designer helps a lot to make a consistent design.
 So the learning curve may be too steep if you need just one or two keycaps.
-In that case, please send me the printing image file.
+In that case, please send me the printing image file, without struggling keycap-designer.

 keycap-designer requires some knowledge of Python.
 It makes the artifact from a Python script that you write.
-Look at `content/tutorial_1.py`.
+Look at `content/tutorial_1.py`, `content/tutorial_2.py`, and `content/tutorial_3.py`.

+keycap-designer assumes that all keycaps are white.
+No colored keycaps.
+(But you can make alike ones with Junana profile keycaps.)

 ## Requirements